recsyschallenge/2017/live_challenge/Readme.md

 ---------------

 + Xing releases user information once:
-	- Xing hands out X users with their respective profile information
+	- Xing hands out one million users with their respective profile information
 	- The user information contains the same fields as released in the offline challenge
 	- The user information is not updated during the challenge
 	- The set of users doesn't change during the challenge